No worries

-No worries is an expression seen in English meaning "do not worry about that", "that's all right", "forget about it" or "sure thing".
+No worries is an expression in English meaning "do not worry about that", "that's all right", "forget about it" or "sure thing".
 It is similar to the American English "no problem".
-The phrase is widely used in Australian speech and represents a feeling of friendliness, good humour, optimism and "mateship" in Australian culture.
-The phrase has been referred to as the national motto of Australia.
+It is widely used in Australian and New Zealand speech and represents a feeling of friendliness, good humour, optimism and "mateship" in Australian culture, and has been called the national motto of Australia.

 The phrase has influenced a similar phrase used in the Tok Pisin language in Papua New Guinea.
 Its usage became more common in British English after increased usage in Australian soap operas that aired on television in the United Kingdom.

-Linguistics experts are uncertain how the phrase became utilized in American English; theories include use by Steve Irwin on the television program The Crocodile Hunter and usage by the United States media during the 2000 Sydney Olympics.
-It has also gained common usage into Canadian English.
+Linguistic experts are uncertain how no worries became utilized in American English; theories include use by Steve Irwin on the television program The Crocodile Hunter and usage by the United States media during the 2000 Sydney Olympics.
+It has also gained common usage in Canadian English.

 Definition

-No worries is an Australian English expression, meaning "do not worry about that", or "that's all right".
+No worries is an Australian English and New Zealand English expression, meaning "do not worry about that", or "that's all right".
 It can also mean "sure thing" and "you're welcome".
 Other colloquial Australian terms which mean the same thing include "she'll be right".
 The expression has been compared to the American English equivalent "no problem".
 In their book Australian Language & Culture: No Worries!, authors Vanessa Battersby, Paul Smitz and Barry Blake note: "No worries is a popular Australian response akin to 'no problems', 'that's OK' or 'sure thing'."

 Cultural origins

-Early documentation dates the phrase back to 1966.
+Early documentation dates the phrase back to 1966 in Australian English.
 According to author of When Cultures Collide: Leading Across Cultures, Richard D. Lewis, the phrase is a form of expression of the relaxed attitude in Australian culture.
 Anna Wierzbicka comments that the expression illustrates important parts of Australian culture, including: "amiability, friendliness, an expectation of shared attitudes (a proneness to easy 'mateship'), jocular toughness, good humour, and, above all, casual optimism".
 She concludes that along with "good on you", the expressions reflect the "national character" and "prevailing ethos" of Australia.

+The phrase itself appeared in American English with different connotations, for example in an episode of The Fugitive released December 14, 1965.